XinFinOrg/Docs-IF/docs/Guide/Conduct_POC.md

     > git --version

-If present, output will be something like git version 2.17.1. in this case, go to step a.

-* Otherwise follow the below steps.
+If present, output will be something like git version 2.17.1.
+In this case, go to step a.Otherwise follow the below steps.

 - sudo apt update
 - sudo apt install git